pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

 In this lab, you will:

-* Use the *Quick Create* cluster feature to create an OKE (Oracle Kubernetes Engine) instance with the required network resources, a node pool, and three worker nodes.
+* Create an OKE (Oracle Kubernetes Engine) instance with the required network resources, a node pool, and three worker nodes.
 * Create a repository inside Oracle Cloud Container Image Registry.
 * Generate an authentication token.
-* Accept the license for WebLogic Server Images in Oracle Container Registry
+* Accept the license for WebLogic Server Images in Oracle Container Registry.
-* Create Virtual Cloud Networks, Subnet, Security lists.
-Then you will add Ingress Rules, to open ports, so you can remotly access your Virtual Machine.

 ### Prerequisites